 Sandra Hewett is a BACP accredited counsellor and trained life coach living in Bookham, Surrey.
 Through her counselling she has developed an interest in helping teenagers and young people deal with anxiety and stress.
 She has completed two courses in London run by Young Minds (Teen Turmoil and Resilience).
 She is DBS Enhanced checked and has NHS Safeguarding Level 3.

 Who is suitable for Bounceability?

 As a one-off presentation it is appropriate for all school students as it offers life skills and knowledge they can take through to adulthood.
 It will also help them to empathise with friends and future colleagues who have anxiety.

-As a course, it targets teenagers with general anxiety (possibly diagnosed as Generalised Anxiety Disorder), social anxiety, or who have experienced challenges such as bullying, cyber bullying and exam stress.
+As a senior course, it targets teenagers with general anxiety (possibly diagnosed as Generalised Anxiety Disorder), social anxiety, or who have experienced challenges such as bullying, cyber bullying and exam stress.
 They may find it difficult to socialise outside of their friendship group, or have experienced a distressing event in their life.
 Their school attendance could be affected, homework and exams cause added anxiety, and thus their performance could be impaired.
 The course is not aimed at individuals who suffer from a diagnosed psychiatric disorder, or eating disorder.

 Please contact Sandra to find out how Bounceability can help your school students.